[TOC]

 OpenAI Version and Autogen Compatibility Issue:

-experienced the same issue, even after downgrading from OpenAI 1.3.7 to 1.3.1, and planned to further investigate in a new conda environment.@heliosprime_3194
+@heliosprime_3194suggested upgrading to OpenAI 1.3.1 to resolve an error message received with older versions each time the OpenAI API updates.@tyler8893experienced the same issue, even after downgrading from OpenAI 1.3.7 to 1.3.1, and planned to further investigate in a new conda environment.@heliosprime_3194offered to share their conda list if it could be helpful. -

 OpenAI Authentication Error:

-.
+@totallyboredand@ftl24faced anAuthenticationErrorwith the API key, which was later clarified by@dagbsand@tyler8893.
 They explained that a string value, even if ānullā, must be provided for the āapi_keyā parameter to resolve the issue. -

 Issues with Function Calls and LM Studio:

-expressed difficulty with function calls using LM studio.
+@tyler8893expressed difficulty with function calls using LM studio.
 They mentioned functions work fine with GPT, but not with LM Studio.
 They speculated the issue could be addressed in a future update. -

 Updates to Autogen and memGPT:

-discussed the challenge of keeping up-to-date with changes and updates to Autogen and memGPT.
+@tyler8893and@dagbsdiscussed the challenge of keeping up-to-date with changes and updates to Autogen and memGPT.
 They noted changes could occur every other week and that the OpenAI API lacked a standardization like PEP, causing rules to be āfree-flowingā.

 ā· #memgpt (1 messages):